tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ##  Major Differences from TLS 1.2

+draft-06

+- Prohibit RC4 negotiation for backwards compatibility.

+- Freeze & deprecate record layer version field.

 draft-05

-- Prohibit SSL or RC4 negotiation for backwards compatibility.
+- Prohibit SSL negotiation for backwards compatibility.

 - Fix which MS is used for exporters.

 draft-04